robertknight/duckface/README.md

 ## How it Works

-The `dface.rb` tool reads an interface file (by convention, named `InterfaceName.if.h`) which declares a set of interfaces using a syntax very similar to C++ struct declarations.
-Each interface specifies a set of methods which compatible classes must implement in order to 'implement' the interface.  `dface.rb` then generates a header file which declares an *interface pointer* class with the same name as the interface.
+The `duckface.rb` tool reads an interface file (by convention, named `InterfaceName.if.h`) which declares a set of interfaces using a syntax very similar to C++ struct declarations.
+Each interface specifies a set of methods which compatible classes must implement in order to 'implement' the interface.  `duckface.rb` then generates a header file which declares an *interface pointer* class with the same name as the interface.
 Instances of this class can wrap any type which implements the methods in the interface.
 Any of the matching methods can then be called via an *interface pointer*.